Gulix/MSETemplates/onepagerules.mse-game/readme.txt

-Cartes d'unités pour Song of Blades & Heroes
+Cartes d'unités pour One Page Kill Team

-"Song of Blades & Heroes" est un jeu de Ganesha Games : http://www.ganeshagames.net/
+"One Page Kill Team" est un jeu de "One Page Rules" : https://onepagerules.wordpress.com/

 ------------------------------------

-"Song of Blades & Heroes" unit cards.
+"One Page Kill Team" unit cards.

-"Song of Blades & Heroes" is a game by Ganesha Games : http://www.ganeshagames.net/
+"One Page Kill Team" is a game by "One Page Rules" : https://onepagerules.wordpress.com/